 Significant uncertainty exists as to the coverage and reimbursement status of any product candidates for which we may obtain regulatory approval.
-The regulations that govern marketing approvals, pricing and reimbursement for new drug products vary widely from country to country to country.
+The regulations that govern marketing approvals, pricing and reimbursement for new drug products vary widely from country to country.
 Current and future legislation may significantly change the approval requirements in ways that could involve additional costs and cause delays in obtaining approvals.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain marketing approval for a product in a particular country, but then be subject to price regulations that delay our commercial launch of the product, possibly for lengthy time periods, which could negatively impact the revenues we are able to generate from the sale of the product in that particular country.
 Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates even if our product candidates obtain marketing approval.

 Our ability to commercialize any products successfully also will depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments will be available in a timely manner from government third-party payors, including government healthcare programs such as Medicare and Medicaid, commercial health insurers and managed care organizations.
 Government authorities and other third-party payors, such as private health insurers and health maintenance organizations, determine which medications they will cover and establish reimbursement levels.
 Third-party payors may limit coverage to specific products on an approved list, or formulary, which may not include all of the FDA-approved products for a particular indication.
-The process for determining whether a payor will pay for the product once coverage is approved.
+The process for determining whether a payor will provide coverage for a product may be separate from the process for setting the price or reimbursement rate that the payor will pay for the product once coverage is approved.